utilmeta/utype/docs/en/references/field.md

 In addition to using to `alias` specify a single alias, utype provides a way to specify multiple input aliases

-*  `alias_from`: Specifies a list of aliases from which you can convert, such as
+* `alias_from`: specifies a list of aliases from which you can convert, such as
 ```python
 from utype import Schema, Field
 from datetime import datetime